Jeryn99/HorseRider/README.md

 - Allows two players to mount the same horse
 - Rider has control over horse's movements
 - Passenger can sit back and enjoy the ride
-- Players can switch positions at any time
 - Improves efficiency of exploration